-Waco, TX is one of those destinations which inspire the question: Why?
+Waco, TX is one of those destinations that inspire the question: Why?
 Why would you want to go?
 For fans of Chip and Joanna Gaine’s hit show Fixer Upper and their brand, Magnolia, going to Waco is almost a pilgrimage.
 And, while I like the show, there is so much more to do and see in Waco!
-So, I wrote this article as a guide for folks who are not fans of all things Fixer Upper but are still looking to have a great time in this excellent city.
+So, I wrote this article as a guide for folks who are not fans of all things Fixer Upper but are still looking to have a great weekend in Waco.

 I have been itching to go to Waco for years.
 There is so much cool stuff to see and do.
 There’s a unit of the National Park Service, Waco Mammoth National Monument.
 You can also find one of the best distilleries in the country, Balcones.
 And, let’s not forget a scrumptious food scene filled with Texas classics that does not disappoint.